cusp-london/cusp-london.github.io/skills.md

 ![Data Dive 2023](./assets/page-4-1-2024.jpg)
-*"Loved the event, met a lot of students from other universities and learnt a lot."* Data Dive 2022
+*"Loved the event, met a lot of students from other universities and learnt a lot."* Data Dive attendee.
 <br>
 <br>